 Vanessa is respectful and active in ensuring that all the libraries in the area are supported by making regular trips to more distant libraries to hear their concerns and ideas.

-Sally Turbitt is the State Manager of NSW for the Australian Library and Information Association and is co-host of library and information focused podcast Turbitt and Duck, which has recently hit 10,000 downloads.
+Sally Turbitt is the former ALIA State Manager for NSW and was a co-host of library and information focused podcast Turbitt and Duck.
 Sally is dedicated to the future of librarianship and can often be found at events and talks discussing the best ways to support and improve the profession.
 In 2017 she was the co-convenor of the New Librarians’ Symposium and has worked with ALIA Sydney on Critical Librarianship events.
-Sally is a credit to the profession and has been described as an inspiration by those who have worked with her.

 Information and Research Specialist, Scotch College